Bravo: Calendar of Kearney-area events

 Elton Dan & The Rocket Band performing the music of Elton John, 7:30 p.m.
 Feb.
 4 at Minden Opera House at 322 E. Fifth St., Minden.
 308-832-0588; MindenOperaHouse.com.
 Tickets are $25.
 The concert features backup singers, over-the-top costumes and high energy performances.

 Travis Anderson Trio performs as part of the Kearney Concert Association’s season, 7:30 p.m.
 Feb.
 4 at Merryman Performing Arts Center at 225 W. 22nd St. Admission is by season ticket.
-Visit KearneyConcerts.org for more information.
+Call 308-627-2717 or visit KearneyConcerts.org for more information.